harness/developer-hub/docs/platform/git-experience/import-a-pipeline.md

    ​![](./static/import-a-pipeline-33.png)

-5. In **Repository**, select the repository from where you want to import the Pipeline.
+5. In **Repository**, select the repository from where you want to import the pipeline.
 If your repository isn't listed, enter its name since only a select few repositories are filled here.

 :::note
 Create the repository in Git before entering it in **Select Repository**.
 Harness does not create the repository for you.
 :::

-6. In **Git Branch**, select the branch from where you want to import the Pipeline.
+6. In **Git Branch**, select the branch from where you want to import the pipeline.
 If your branch isn't listed, enter its name since only a select few branches are filled here.

 :::note
 Create the branch in your repository before entering it in **Git Branch**.
 Harness does not create the branch for you.
 :::

-7. Enter the **YAML Path** from where you want to import the Pipeline.
+7. Enter the **YAML Path** from where you want to import the pipeline.
 All your configurations are stored in Git in the [Harness Folder](git-experience-overview.md#harness-folder).

 :::note
 Make sure that your YAML path starts with `.harness/` and the YAML file already exists in the specified Git repo and branch.